 Do a mental checklist of the tools in your mental health toolkit that you can employ on your gap year when you’ll face specific challenges.

-If you see a counselor or therapist, do a pre-trip check in.
+If you see a counselor or therapist, do a check in during isolation.

 Respect Your Space